jyotishp/novartis-dsai-challenge-starter-kit-1/README.md

     - `index` : Unique ID of each record
     - `intclinicaltrialid` : description to be added
-    - `intdesignkeywordid` : strdesignkeyword
+    - `intdesignkeywordid` : description to be added
-    - `strdesignkeyword` : strdesignkeyword
+    - `strdesignkeyword` : description to be added
     - .... and so on